ozbotics/Value/README.md

 ```
 Value<int> intValue(1,0,1000);
 ```
 The displayValue is the actual value divided by the divideBy value.
-This is usefull for converting milliseconds to seconds or minutes, etc.
+This is useful for converting milliseconds to seconds or minutes, etc.

 It is possibly to change this at run-time by calling setDivideBy()
 ```